puppetlabs/puppet_metrics_dashboard/REFERENCE.md

 Data type: `String`

-The password for the Grafana `admin` user.
+The password for the Grafana `puppet` user.
 Defaults to `admin`

 ##### `grafana_version`